Table of Contents

 - Magnetic Resonance and Imaging (MRI) scans

-- PET scans have also been used to study receptor binding within the brain and assess function
+- Positron Emission Tomography (PET) scans have also been used to study receptor binding within the brain and assess the function

 Differential diagnosis of Depression